 With rising data collection and storage, doctrinal notions around ‘consent’ and ‘privacy notices’ should be reconsidered.
-For instance, we may need to revisit the model of ‘clickwrap’ contracts (which allows the user to click on “I accept” button without reading a long, verbose and unintelligible privacy terms and conditions).
+For instance, we may need to revisit the model of ‘clickwrap’ contracts (which allows the user to click on the “I accept” button without reading long, verbose, and unintelligible privacy terms and conditions).

 What consumers are not aware of is that often, they can decline the contract and still get unfettered access to the content.
 While this is a practice that should not be encouraged, it is still a step better than accepting terms and conditions without reading them.

 The best practice would be to find out whether the following T&Cs are a part of the agreement: (1) Can the website use your content?
 (2) Does everything you upload become open source?
 (3) Can your name and likeness appear in ads?
 (4) Do you pay the company’s legal costs to cover late payments?
 (5) Is the company responsible for your data loss?

 Of course, you shouldn’t have to read legalities before you want to read an article.
 To that extent, a possible workaround could be using tools such as ‘Polisis’.

 The second solution is to change the nature of AI development.
 This means including privacy by design in AI algorithms.
 While there can be no strict set of rules or policy guidelines that can bind an algorithm designer, best practices following constitutional standards jurisdiction-wise can be developed as a benchmark.